 The Three Productivity Gaps Every CEO Must Address

-Every organization carries hidden costs that never appear on a balance sheet: disengagement, muted creativity, untapped passion, and purpose left unrealized.
-The Three Domains of Freedom Workshop reveals how these invisible losses stem from three critical productivity gaps—in listening, personal flourishing, and mission-driven purpose.
+Every organization carries hidden costs: disengagement, burnout, quiet quitting, untapped passion, muted creativity, and purpose left unrealized.
+They can further manifest in the significant costs of turnover and absenteeism.
+The Three Domains of Freedom Workshop reveals how these losses stem from three critical productivity gaps—in listening, personal flourishing, and mission-driven purpose.
 When left unaddressed, they quietly erode performance, trust, and innovation.
 When closed, they unlock extraordinary levels of engagement, resilience, and impact—transforming ordinary workplaces into thriving, high-performing cultures.

 “Inspired workers are 125% more productive than those who are not”